costrouc/moa-grammar/docs/design.md

 This project is already on great footing due to a formal specification of the MOA grammar which allows us to have most of the design decisions already made.

+ - sparse arrays have been worked out in MOA [see issue 1](https://github.com/saulshanabrook/moa/issues/1#issuecomment-396812087)